Eragon-189/HackClub-SlackBot/README.md

 * /mb-ai {model} | {promp} - API an ai and return its response
 <br>
 ## How it works
 uses Slack Bolt and webSocket to take in comands from slack.
 Then I used axios to API github models.
+I also used cron on nest to git pull weekly.